-Initial enquiries should be made to the Director, History of Science Museum, Broad Street, Oxford, OX1 3AZ.
+Initial enquiries should be made to the Director, Museum of the History of Science, Broad Street, Oxford, OX1 3AZ, UK, to the Archivist or the Librarian, depending upon the nature of material.
 The Museum will comment on the availability and suitability of the object at this stage and provide information on the Museum's Conditions for Loans.